Jkuzz/graphql-java-app/README.md

 ## CMD Use
 Running the command line app will read the data from the disc and read a query from the standard input.
-It will then execute the query on the GraphQL endpoint and print the result.
+It will then execute the query against the GraphQL endpoint and print the result.
 For more advanced use, use options.

 `-f filename` will read the file provided and execute it as a query.
 You can use multiple `-f` options and all files will be executed in succession.